xtimmy86x/mqtt-s7-connector/README.md

 __An example of a correct configuration file is found in [```config.example.json```](https://github.com/timroemisch/mqtt-s7-connector/blob/master/config.example.json).__

-The config file has to be valid JSON (You can check [here](https://jsonformatter.curiousconcept.com/) if it´s correct)
+The config file has to be valid JSON (You can check [here](https://jsonformatter.curiousconcept.com/) if it´s correct) and may include optional top-level settings such as:

+* `retain_messages` - publish MQTT updates with the retain flag (`false` by default)

-and is separated in 3 sections:
+It is separated in 3 sections:

 * plc:
 > __general setup of the connection to the plc__